schedoska/particle-filter-rrt-algorithm/README.md

 Simulation workflow can split into 4 stages:

 1. **SETUP** - Set robot starting position and goal/home position inside the building.
 To proceed to next stage user needs to press _START_ button.
 2. **LOCALIZATION** - Robot drives around building in random direction and tries to estimate it's current position using particle filtering (Monte Carlo algorithm).
-To procceed, estimation confidence level must hit required treshold of 95%.
+To procceed, estimation confidence level must hit required treshold of 70%.
 Time to do so may vary and is depndent on building structure, starting position and amount od Lidar beams availible.
-3. **PATH FINDING** - RRT* (Rapidly exploring random tree) algorithm is used to find shortest path from current robot position to goal/home node position
+3. **PATH FINDING** - RRT* (Rapidly exploring random tree) algorithm is used to find shortest path from current robot position to goal/home node position.
+To proceed to the next step, 2 conditoins needs to be met:
+  - Any path from current position to goal/home have been found
+  - Algorthm placed at least 600 RRT* nodes
+4. **RETURNING** - Robot follows found path and drives to goal/home, while continuing to estimate it's position.
+5. **FINISHED** - Robot have arrived at destination point.
+Pressing _RESTART_ button will change state back to **SETUP** to start again.